 Snapfish gave me the freedom to fully customize by book, calendar or card regardless of the template, design or layout I chose.
-Each photo or text place holder or piece of clip art was easy to resize, reshape, rotate, zoom, pan or delete.
-To add a photo, I could just drag one onto the page or click to add text.
+Each photo or text placeholder or piece of clip art was easy to resize, reshape, rotate, zoom, pan, or delete.
+To add a photo, I could just drag one onto the page, or click to add text.
 It was also easy to spread a photo over two facing pages in my book by simply clicking and dragging.

 Snapfish photo book

-Snapfish photo card
+Snapfish photo cards